vishipayyallore/speaker-series-2025/0513_MSFT_Reactor_AI102_S26/README.md

 >    - Microsoft Learn Module(s)
 > 2. 🔊 Introduction
 > 3. 🏗️ Provision an Azure resource for speech
-> 4. 🗣️ Use the Azure AI Speech to Text API
+> 4. 🔈 Use the text to speech API
-> 5. 🔈 Use the text to speech API
+> 5. 🔋 Manage capacity
 > 6. 🔄 SUMMARY / RECAP / Q&A

 ### Please refer to the [**Source Code**](https://github.com/Swamy-s-Tech-Skills-Academy-AI-ML-Data/learn-ai102) of today's session for more details